stas-goncharenko/sgCaptcha/README.md

 ```

-Server Side (How to test if the user entered the right answer)
+Server Side (How to check if the user entered the right answer)
 --------------------------------------------------------------

 For example: